ntc-namwong/BADS7105/Homework 03/README.md

 ### Visualization

 All above tables are imported to Power BI for visualization purpose.
 Data schema can be summarized as picture below.

+There are 2 primary keys, including Activity in `ActivityCoordinate` table and Time in `ActivityTop` table.
+Connection is `one-to-many` with `both` cross filter direction.

+With drag and drop feature in Power BI, the visualization as in animation above can be created.
+However, lebel on the circle will show only when there are some student done that activity at that time.
+So, `OfflineCoordinate` is used as backgroup coordinate which will not update any time.

+The remaining is cosmetic work which depends on editor's taste.

 ![](https://github.com/ntc-namwong/BADS7105/blob/main/Homework%2003/Picture%203-2%20Schema.jpg)